 The economics of the gemstone market would seem to be the same as for any commodity.
-The price in the market will be a function of the supply and the demand.
+The price will be a result of the supply and the demand.
 If demand for a particular kind of gemstone is low, prices will fall.
 But when prices fall, producers tend to cut back on production since their profits are small or nonexistent.
 Conversely, when demand exceeds supply, prices rise.
-And this encourages producers to increase production, since there are good profits to be made.
+This encourages producers to increase production, since there are good profits to be made.

-Economists express this fundamental law in terms of a tendency to equilibrium -- in a competitive market, price will function to equalize the quantity demanded by consumers, and the quantity supplied by producers.
+Economists express this fundamental law in terms of a tendency to equilibrium - in a competitive market, price will equalize the quantity demanded by consumers and the quantity supplied by producers.
 This results in an economic equilibrium of price and quantity.

 The law of supply and demand applies well in mature markets where there is an established supply and demand.
 But if supply is unreliable and sporadic, as it is in some sectors of the gemstone trade, then prices and demand are unpredictable as well.

 We saw this happen in the diamond business over a period of several decades.
 DeBeers controlled the supply of diamonds so that there was always a steady and reliable, but not excessive, supply.
-At the same time they mounted a concerted advertising campaign to associate diamonds with love, courtship and marriage, under the now familiar slogan "Diamonds are Forever."
+At the same time they mounted a concerted advertising campaign to create an association between diamonds and love, courtship and marriage, under the now familiar slogan "Diamonds are Forever".
 The result was increased demand and higher prices for diamonds.

 In the case of many colored gemstones, uncertain supply has made it difficult for the jewelry industry to promote certain gems.
-There is no point spending resources trying to promote a product that you don't have available to sell.
+There is no point in spending resources attempting to promote a product that is not available for sale.
 This means, for example, that the prices for scarce gems like natural spinel are not nearly as high as one would expect.
-If the supply were greater, spinel would be promoted more and demand and prices would go up.
+If the supply was greater, spinel would be promoted more, and demand and prices would rise.

 - First Published: July-14-2008